wachirawitpituckwanich/tictactoe/README.md

 lastly, we will check counterdiagonal by we check diagonal by iterating through the entire board with the condition when i mod width - 1 equals 0, we will push the elements in to the array and checking it.

+once we get the winner we will display the winner's symbol. otherwise the website will display the next player
 # Local installation 📁

 Use Node.js package manager [npm](https://nodejs.org/en/) to install modules needed for the project.